Of course, clothing is something we need every day, whether we like it or not.

 Nike Product Testing

 If you’re an athlete, then Nike may want to send you free clothing and/or shoes in exchange for your review, all depending on your demographic and a few other factors.
+I wrote about this very program in depth if you want to learn more about how it works.

 To learn more about this information, refer to their official link at ProductTesting.Nike.com to learn more about the program and how you can receive free items.